 - consist of a single piece of wood,

 - have a rectangular cross-section (thickness at least 6 cm, width at least 15 cm),

 - rest on their broader face,

 - cover the whole width of the load,

 - be secured against lateral movement (e.g. by nails, scotches, stanchions or sides),

 - number of scotches, if necessary, on timbers:

 - Up to 15t weight, at least two

-- o Over 15t weight, at least four
+- Over 15t weight, at least four;

-- the timbers are to be distributed evenly
+- The timbers are to be arranged evenly

-- be arranged in pairs, their number depending on the mass, length and nature of the goods,
+- The number of timbers depnds on the mass, length and nature of the goods.

-- be inset at least 50 cm from the end of the load.